Visitor, Rector & Governors

 Vice-Chair & Treasurer, Bishop of Durham's Nominee

-I have been a Tutor at St Chad's College since 2004, was made a Fellow in 2008 and became a member of Governing Body in 2015.
-On the Governing Body, I formally represent the diocese of Durham, and so have a particular role in promoting Chad's Christian identity.
-I am also Vice Chair and Treasurer, bringing my experience from the business and charity sectors, and I am particularly interested in supporting Chad's commitment to social justice which has been a key theme in my career over the last twenty years.
+Paul has been a Tutor at St Chad's College since 2004, was made a Fellow in 2008 and became a member of Governing Body in 2015.
+On the Governing Body, he formally represent the diocese of Durham, and so has a particular role in promoting Chad's Christian identity.
+As Vice Chair and Treasurer, he brings experience from the business and charity sectors, and is particularly interested in supporting Chad's commitment to social justice which has been a key theme in his career over the last twenty years.

-In 2013, I left Traidcraft to develop a "portfolio" of non-executive positions in the business and charitable sectors.
-These roles currently include being: a Non-Executive Director of the Co-op Group (the supermarkets, funerals and insurance provider); a trustee of CBF (which owns a majority stake in the leading charity and church investment manager CCLA, and is one of the three National Investing Bodies of the Church of England); Chair of the Council at Durham Cathedral (where I am also a Lay Canon); a director of Shared Interest (a co-operative lending society which makes loans to fair trade producers); Vice-Chair of the County Durham Community Foundation (which makes small grants - totalling over £3 million per annum - to community groups in this region); and a trustee of Bible Society (a long-established charity which promotes Bible translation and distribution around the world, and encourages engagement with the Bible in the UK).
+In 2013, Paul left Traidcraft to develop a "portfolio" of non-executive positions in the business and charitable sectors.
+He is currently Vice Chair of Chapter at Durham Cathedral (where I am also a Lay Canon); a trustee of CBF Funds Trustees (which owns a majority stake in the leading charity and church investment manager CCLA, and is one of the three National Investing Bodies of the Church of England); and a director of the Fair Trade Advocacy Office in Brussels.
+Previous non-executive roles have included being: a Non-Executive Director of the Co-op Group (the supermarkets, funerals and insurance provider); a director of Shared Interest (a co-operative lending society which makes loans to fair trade producers); Vice-Chair of the County Durham Community Foundation (which makes small grants - totalling over £3 million per annum - to community groups in this region); and a trustee of Bible Society (a long-established charity which promotes Bible translation and distribution around the world, and encourages engagement with the Bible in the UK).

-I am married to Sarah, a GP who is also a college Tutor.
+He is married to Sarah, a GP who is also a college Tutor.
 We live in the Neville's Cross area of Durham, and have three daughters and one grandson.
-Our eldest daughter, Jo, was a student at Chad’s graduating in 2019.
+Our eldest daughter, Jo, was a student at Chad’s, graduating in 2019.

 Prof Robert Hannaford